SecureChat/README/README.md

 Imagine you want to send your bank account number and its password to one of your relatives.
 What application will you use?
 Are you sure that the service provider will not monitor or leak your information?

-Perhaps you will say that the application you are using is safe according to the service providers.
+You might say that the application you are using is safe according to the service providers.
 Are they telling you they use end-to-end encryption or some other "fancy" techniques?
 Then try to answer this question, **"What if they add backdoors in their applications?"**

+Moreover, you might ask whether it is safe using voice messages. **If you are able to edit texts with speech recognition techniques, the service providers are able to do so, too.**

 Since we cannot get full access to the source code of current social platforms and instant message applications, a fully open sourced social platform may be the only answer to information safety.

-<p align='center'>04/10/2016<br>Peidong Wang</p>
+<p align='center'>04/11/2016<br>Peidong Wang</p>